 Juan Mejino-López

-Juan Mejino-López is a Research Analyst at Bruegel.
-He has worked on different topics including defence, banking and financial literacy.
+Juan Mejino-López was a Research Analyst at Bruegel, working on topics including defence, banking and financial literacy.

-His research has covered defence economics, corporate governance, banking, financial literacy, environmental policy and institutional management, following an empirical and quantitative approach.
+His research has covered European rearmament, corporate governance, environmental policy and institutional management.
 His master’s thesis studied the relation between automation and offshoring in Spain, as well as automation impacts on the Spanish labour market.

 Juan speaks Spanish, English, French and Catalan.

-He has more than 3 years of professional experience as an economist working on public policy in the academic and consultancy sectors before joining Bruegel.
+He had more than 3 years of professional experience working on public policy in the academic and consultancy sectors before joining Bruegel.
 He studied Economics (BSc) at the University of Salamanca, with a one-year Erasmus exchange at KU Leuven.
 He was granted a scholarship from Ramón Areces Foundation to pursue a MSc in Economics at the University of Warwick.

 Featured work